 It is also helpful to group competencies in a logical sequence, which makes assessments easier to complete and reporting more meaningful when interpreted.
 One method for grouping involves presenting assessments in a life-cycle format, starting with skills needed for the first step.
 Another method could be creating logical clusters by functional area.
 In human resources, for example, grouping assessments with staffing competencies could be separated from those requiring learning competencies.

 In addition, use of a numbering system will permit the easy addition of new skills in the future.
 Skipping a set of numbers to allow for internal expansion could be considered.
 As the business grows, expectations, skills, and processes will also grow and evolve, creating the need to retire certain skills and add new ones.
 Additionally, entirely new competency sections may need to be added.
 It is wise to leave room in the numerical system to permit room for growth and inevitable future changes.

 Prevent a Faulty Competency Framework:

 - Make use of the competency model easy for everyone by logically grouping competencies in ways that make sense to survey respondents and those interpreting the data.

 - Create logical sequences that best fit the organization, such as life cycle, sequential, basic to advanced, etc.

 - Create a numbering system that permits changes, removals, and additions within the structure, which will ease use in the future.

-Developing a strong competency model is a blend of art and science, and the resulting, well-designed model of knowledge, skills, abilities, and success factors required for success is well worth the effort.
+Avoiding competency model hazards by developing a strong competency model is a blend of art and science, and the resulting, well-designed model of knowledge, skills, abilities, and success factors required for success is well worth the effort.
 For additional resources and related articles, subscribe to our blog.
 Or contact us for personalized assistance.